Electoral system of Germany: Distribution of seats

 If a party in a Bundesland receives more direct mandates than proportional mandates, all the successful candidates in constituencies gain additional seats in the Bundestag.
-These seats are called excess mandates.
+These seats are called overhang seats.
 Consequently, the Bundestag becomes larger by the number of additionally gained seats.
 Starting with the 2013 election, other parties receive leveling seats.
-In recent years, the number of excess mandates was 13 in 1998, 5 in 2002, 16 in 2005, 24 in 2009 and 33 in 2013.
-In 2017, after the formula was adjusted somewhat, there were 111 overhang and levelling excess mandates.
-In theory, there is no limit to the possible number of excess mandates; this is because ×one or more parties could win constituency seats while having arbitrarily few list votes.
+In recent years, the number of overhang seats was 13 in 1998, 5 in 2002, 16 in 2005, 24 in 2009 and 33 in 2013.
+In 2017, after the formula was adjusted somewhat, there were 111 overhang and levelling seats.
+In theory, there is no limit to the possible number of overhang seats; this is because one or more parties could win constituency seats while having arbitrarily few list votes.

 If a delegate of the Bundestag who was elected in a constituency in which his or her political party gained a number of excess mandates resigns, his or her seat remains free and cannot be used by the following candidate on the party's list.
 At the beginning of the 2002 legislative period the Bundestag consisted of 603 delegates.
 When SPD delegate Anke Hartnagel died and the head of SPD in Thuringia, Christoph Matschie, resigned, this regulation was enacted.
 As a consequence, the 15th Bundestag consisted of 601 members.

+Debate over the awarding of overhang and leveling seats was renewed after the 2021 German federal election produced a Bundestag with 736 members, which made it the largest freely elected parliament in the world.
+The Scholz cabinet introduced a 2023 reform law to fix the size of the Bundestag at 630 members, which would be achieved by eliminating all overhang and leveling seats, as well as the Grundmandatsklausel which awards full proportional representation to parties winning at least three constituency seats, even if the five-percent threshold is not met.
+Instead, a party's total number of seats would be determined strictly by its share of Zweitstimmen (party votes), and the five-percent threshold is absolute.
+If a party wins overhang seats, the seat winners with the fewest votes would not enter the Bundestag.
+Parties representing minority groups are still exempt from the five-percent threshold.
+The law is subject to constitutional challenges by the CSU and The Left, both of whom benefit from the previous system, though President Frank-Walter Steinmeier signed the law after personally determining he believed it was constitutional.